Repentance, and the 5 “R’s”

 The first “R”, is the “Recognition of sin”.

-And that comes about as we spend time with God in His word, and learn what it teaches us.
+And that recognition comes about as we spend time with God in His word, and as we learn what it teaches us.
 It’s a part of “hearing” the word.
 Psalm 51, verses 1 thru 4, says this; “..Have mercy upon me, O God, according to Thy lovingkindness: According unto the multitude of Thy tender mercies, blot out my transgressions.
 Wash me thoroughly from mine iniquity, and cleanse me from my sin.
 For I acknowledge my transgressions, and my sin is ever before me.”

 Now that’s quite the prayer for forgiveness, that King David spoke, before the Lord God.
 But David hadn’t always recognized his own sin.
 No, it took the prophet Nathan, sent from God, to confront David about his sin, and to “help” him recognize his sin.
 THEN, afterwards, then David had second thoughts.
 After God’s word was brought to David, then he recognized his sin and repented.